 Skawina lies in the Lesser Poland Voivodeship, only 15 kilometres south-west of Krakow.
 The town covers an area of about twenty square kilometres and is within easy reach of international motorways, the railway, Krakow ring road and Balice Airport.
-The advantage of Skawina is not only its convenient location, but also the beauty of the landscape.
+The advantage of Skawina is not only its convenient location, making it a ideal starting point for Krakow tours, but also the beauty of the landscape.
 It’s worth a stop on your way to Zakopane, Bielsko-Biala or Oswiecim.

 The best place to start looking around Skawina is the Rynek, which is the market square and which dates back to the 14th century – it is even on the heritage register.
 Since the days of Casimir IV the Jagiellon there have been Thursday markets held there every week.
 The nearby town hall, still the seat of the local authorities, was built at the beginning of the 20th century.

 Skawina boasts two historic churches – the Apostles Simon and Jude Thaddaeus Church built on the initiative of Casimir III the Great in 1364, and the Church of the Offering of the Blessed Virgin Mary, which is estimated to have been built in the 17th or 18th centuries.

 Once in Skawina, you should take a walk around the town park, where you will find a palace called “Sokół” (meaning “falcon”), which was built in 1904-06 as home to the Gymnastics Fellowship.
 Centuries earlier, a fortified castle stood here that had been built by the time of Casimir III the Great.
 Moreover, this district has many other precious monuments, such as the little church in Wola Radziszowska and the Renaissance manor house in Korabniki.